 Bérubé is nationally recognized by universities, the media, and the government as a leading historian on gays in the military.
 He has taught and lectured on gay and lesbian history at the University of California, Santa Cruz and at Stanford University.
 He has written for numerous publications including Out/Look, The Advocate, Mother Jones, Gay Community News, Washington Blade and The Body Politic.
 Allan Bérubé was recently awarded a 1994 Rockefeller Residency Fellowship in the Humanities to develop his newest book, Queer and Gay Identities in the Marine Cooks and Stewards Union, 1930s to 1950s.

-Bérubé died in Liberty, New York, of complications from two stomach ulcers.
-He is survived by his life partner, John Nelson; his mother; and three sisters.
+Bérubé died in Liberty, New York, of complications from stomach ulcers.
+He was sixty-one.
+He is survived by his life partner, John Nelson.